ShiftyRider/AndroidTV-Remote-for-Sonos-Volume/README.md

 - Netflix
 - Paramount

-...so I used tvQuickActions (free) to remap two of them.
+...so I used tvQuickActions (free) to remap two of them to control my Sonos (a pair of Moves in stereo).

 There's three apps I like (ordered by size, smallest-to-largest, below) that can be sideloaded to AndroidTV and that work well with tvQuickActions or any other Android button mapper app...